Making the World a Better Place Through Travel

 ONGOING INDUSTRY NETWORKING & RESOURCES

-- Access to the annual ITMI Symposium & Reunion to connect with fellow alumni, tour operators and industry leaders over five days of education, destination knowledge and job interviews.
+- Access to the annual ITMI Symposium & Reunion to connect with fellow alumni, tour operators and industry leaders over four days of education, destination knowledge and job interviews.

 - Access to ITMI’s library which include the industry's largest database of tour resources.